cespare/hutil/README.md

   * Keep a ring buffer with the top 5 requests by $METRIC for (10s, 2m, 30min) buckets and use it to calculate the top 5 overall responses for the last (5m, 1h, day).
 (It is approximate because the cutoff on the back end of the time period isn't exact.)

+## ideas

+* fileserver -- fancier than http.FileServer.
+(Or maybe not necessary.)
+* handler caching -- a handler that caches the response according to the headers.
+* Incorporate/reimplement pat.
+Include the stuff in outstanding pat pull requests.